Looking for a healthier alternative to traditional lasagna? Try this easy and delicious low carb zucchini lasagna recipe!

 Step 4: Layer your lasagna.

-Add a bit of meat sauce to the bottom of a baking dish, followed by the zucchini noodles, ricotta mixture, mozzarella and more meat sauce.
+Add a bit of meat sauce to the bottom of a baking dish, then zucchini noodles, ricotta mixture, mozzarella and more meat sauce.

 Step 5: Repeat the layers.